BostjanOb/QueueManager/readme.md

 ### 4. make queue manager JSON-RPC public

 To push task, get task status and to make communication with working processes QueueManager uses JSON-RPC.
-So it must be accessible by web server (over url).
+So it must be accessible by a web server (over URL).

 To listen for json-rpc request run `listen()` on QueueManager.